-Business intelligence software provides users with a suite of analytics tools that drive sales and generate revenue, among a variety of benefits.
-This software converts raw, unstructured data into essential knowledge that informs almost every aspect of a business, from sales to product development to human resources.
-Here’s how these tools help companies get a better perspective of their business.
+Business intelligence software present users with a suite of analytics tools that drive sales and generate revenue, among many kind of benefits.
+This software converts raw, unorganized data into necessary knowledge that informs almost every aspect of a business, from sales to product development to human resources.
+Here’s how these tools enables companies get a better perspective of their business.

 Business intelligence software provides users with important metrics that can lead to better decision-making.
 These metrics include key performance indicators such as sales-ready leads, revenue streams, net income and gross profit.
 Metrics are listed on a personalized dashboard for speedy reference, helping users gain valuable insights into business operations.